 Rip Media Group is a longtime partner of Becton Dickinson.
 We’ve been making finance videos for them for years.

-This video is the third video in a series for Becton Dickinson’s “Finance Transformation” – an overhaul within their finance department.
+This video is the third in Becton Dickinson’s “Finance Transformation” – a series of explainer videos detailing the overhaul of their finance department.
 The catch?
 Becton Dickinson needed everyone on deck 100% of the time for a month or more… They had some convincing to do!

 Many people in Becton Dickinson’s finance department were resistant to change.
 So, it was our job to shake up their expectations—to ask them to want more than they already had.

-We chose to convey their message through finance videos steeped in community-building, politically coded metaphors.
+We chose to convey their message through finance videos steeped in community-building metaphors.
 The following steps helped us simplify our message.

-- The use of whiteboard animation mixed with motion graphic animation to lighten the tone
+The use of whiteboard animation mixed with motion graphic animation lightened the tone

-- The use of political rally-type wording to transform their message
+The use of political rally-type wording transformed their message

-- The use of a speaker behind a podium to talk to the viewer, creating a sense of community
+The use of a speaker behind a podium to talk to the viewer created a sense of community

-Now, let’s explore these steps in a little more depth.
+Let’s explore the steps we took to make this finance video series in a little more depth.

 Whiteboard animation has long been our go-to for educational, information-driven, and lighthearted videos.